AnujPancholi/fullstackopenSubmissions/part1/README.md

 **NOTE:** I was under the impression that the rest of the exercises in part 1 are going to be increments and additions in the same app, so the part1 directory itself contained the project.
 However, it seems that the later parts would need a new app altogether so, I'm putting the first app in a separate directory within part1 and will put the other practice app in another directory.

+## Exercise 1.6
+Copied the App component starter file and made the app as shown in the given screenshot.
+Could have capitalized the titles, etc. but wanted it to resemble the screenshot as closely as it could.
+Working with the data in the form of an array of objects, but have kept the state in parts (just like in the starting code) and not in a single object because the count of every vote is updated independently.
+There might be a few extra variables that are not being used because I looked ahead to the subsequent exercises and was playing around with approaches to solve those.

 ---